faq's

 Answer: Depending on the amount of the debt and the volume, we will lower our fee if it helps you reach your profit margin.

-Question: What is the statue of limitations for collecting debt?
+Question: What is the statute of limitations for collecting debt?